kiraoyd/tuberTrader/searchPyService/readme.txt

 RUN PROJECT

+You have to be in the virtual environment to run.
-Activate the virtual enviornment with the command:
+Activate the virtual enviornment with the command (from /searchPyService):

 source env/bin/activate